What is vitamin D?

 It is either produced by the body, under the action of UVB rays, or provided through the diet.
 Unfortunately, since babies’ skin is fragile, sun exposure is limited before the age of 2.

-Exposure to sunlight is limited, and therefore vitamin D production
+Sun exposure is limited, and therefore vitamin D production

 The role of vitamin D in children

-It supports bone growth
+It supports bone growth.

 Its main role is to support growth and bone formation.
 Thus, it ensures normal skeletal development.